 The National Toxicology Program’s 14th Report on Carcinogens lists all the known environmental exposures that researchers have found to be carcinogenic (cancer-causing).
 Typically, with these exposures, the likelihood of your developing cancer depends on several factors, including the amount of carcinogen to which you were exposed, as well as the duration of the exposure.

 One such carcinogen is asbestos.
 According to the National Cancer Institute, any time a product that contains asbestos is “disturbed,” the substance’s tiny fibers are released into the air, ready to be inhaled.

-In most cases, lung cancer a patient will not detect any symptoms of lung cancer until the cancer cells have spread.
-However, it is important to be aware of the symptoms that do present themselves, as early detection is likely to send you to your doctor for a screening.
-An earlier diagnosis and corresponding treatment gives you your best chance for success.
+In most cases, lung cancer patients will not detect any symptoms of lung cancer until the cancer cells have spread.
+However, it is important to be aware of the symptoms that present themselves, as early detection will likely send you to your doctor for a screening.
+An earlier diagnosis and corresponding treatment give you your best chance for success.